by K.T. Weaver, SkyVision Solutions

 As you saw above, Nicor Gas is not currently offering an opt-out or deferral option for its smart gas meter upgrade program.
 But then it didn’t ask any customers how they felt about having a wireless transmitter installed upon their property or if they have any health or other concerns.

-If you are disturbed by what you have read in this article and are a Nicor Gas customer, I suggest you call 888.Nicor4U (642.6748) regarding your opposition and demand an opt-out program be implemented immediately.
+If you are disturbed by what you have read in this article and are a Nicor Gas customer, I suggest you call 888.Nicor4U (642.6748) regarding your opposition and demand an opt-out program be implemented.
+If they get enough calls, maybe they will respond favorably.

 References and Notes